bpolaszek/bentools-etl/README.md

 * A rollback operation was completed
 * The ETL completed the whole process.

-The _item_ events will allow you to mark the current item to be skipped, or even handle runtime exceptions.
+The _ItemEvents_ (on extract, transform, load) will allow you to mark the current item to be skipped, or even handle runtime exceptions.
 Let's take another example:

 ```php
 use BenTools\ETL\EtlBuilder;